streetsidesoftware/cspell-dicts/dictionaries/et-EE/README.md

-# Cspell Estonian Dictionary
+# CSpell Estonian Dictionary

-This is a Cspell repackaging of the [wordlist](http://www.meso.ee/~jjpp/speller/) created by Jaak Pruulmann.
+This is a CSpell repackaging of the [wordlist](http://www.meso.ee/~jjpp/speller/) created by Jaak Pruulmann.

 The following description has been taken from the webpage of the original author: